passdan/BioinformaticiansToolbox/NGS_QualityControl.md

 </details>

 ## Trimmomatic
-Note: I have included trimmomatic here for historic purposes.
-It is still a major tool and part of many people's pipelines, however I typically adivse people to use fastp now.
+**Note**: I have included trimmomatic here for historic purposes.
+It is still a major tool and part of many people's pipelines, however I adivse people to use fastp now.

 __Summary__: Trimmomatic is (was) a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.
 These adapters can pose a real problem depending on the library preparation and downstream application.